1. Teaching Useful ‘Classroom English’ Expressions

 Exercise 3.
 Mouth the expressions

-The teacher begins by silently mouthing out one of the expressions.
-The students then have to try and lip-read what they are saying.
-The student who correctly guesses the expression can then take their turn silently saying another expression to the class, and so on (at this point take a seat!).
+👨🏫The teacher begins by silently mouthing out one of the expressions.
+The students then have to try to lip-read what the speaker is saying.
+The student who correctly guesses the expression can then take their turn, silently saying another expression to the class, and so on (at this point, take a seat!).

 Exercise 4.
 Word quizzes

-One, simple quiz is to just scramble up the letters of the expression and write it up on the board.
+One simple quiz is to scramble up the letters of the expression and write it on the board.
 The students then have to race to unscramble it.
 For example:

 oeeetsNiyuco = Nice to see you

-Another fun activity (if it is possible) is to draw the expression on the board using pictures/ codes/ math or anything!… Like a kind of hieroglyphic.
-The students always have fun trying to work it out.
+Another fun activity is to draw the expression on the board using picture codes, similar to a form of hieroglyphics.
+The students always have fun trying to work them out.
 Here’s a couple for you:

 Answer: See you tomorrow